Python Production Environment (PyPE)

 This document defines the service level agreement for Python Production Environment (PyPE).

 The Production Python Environment (PyPE) service consists of a set of tools and servers that enable the development and delivery of Python and Django applications in a centrally hosted environment.
 Features include:

 - A Developer VM with a pre-installed set of client tools to enable desktop Python/Django development and testing on local developer workstations.
-These tools include Python, Java and Subversion clients, Django, Python broker libraries, and Stunnel to secure connections from developer workstations to the broker server.
+These tools include Python, Java, Django, Python broker libraries, and Stunnel to secure connections from developer workstations to the broker server.

-- A deployment server to manage and deploy Python/Django projects from UTForge to production and staging servers and to manage group authorizations for projects.
+- A deployment server to manage and deploy Python/Django projects from UT's private GitHub instance or UTForge to production and staging servers and to manage group authorizations for projects.

 - Python/Django execution environments for TEST, QUAL, BETA, and PROD.
 The TEST environment is only available from hosts within the utexas.edu domain or off-campus hosts connecting via a VPN.